Do Natural Remedies help treat Varicose Veins

 Wear Compression Stockings

 Dr Susan B Fox, D.O., RPVI, FSVM always recommends compression stockings or socks to her patients after any varicose vein treatment, but it is also a great preventative measure.
-This varicose vein natural treatment option helps to maintain proper blood flow and circulation in the lower extremities, and either prevent or slow the onset of further venous deficiencies such as edema, thrombosis, varicose veins, spider veins, phlebitis and other vascular conditions.
+This varicose vein natural treatment option helps to maintain proper blood flow and circulation in the lower extremities, and either prevent or slows the onset of further venous deficiencies such as edema, thrombosis, varicose veins, spider veins, phlebitis, and other vascular conditions.

 Compression stockings are meant to be comfortable, and not so tight that they cut off circulation.
 The point is that they help circulation, not hinder it.
 The stockings help improve the function of valves within the veins, reduce the diameter of distended veins, and increase blood flow.
 These undergarments are discreet and can be worn under regular clothing for the entire day or for certain periods of time, depending on your vein doctor’s recommendation.

 Make these Dietary Changes

 What you eat and drink has a profound effect on the way your veins work.
 For example, excess water retention in the body can put pressure on the veins and cause damage, so it is important to refrain from consuming things that might cause water retention.
 Salt is a big culprit of this.
 Keep your sodium intake low, and although it might sound contrary, increase your water intake.
 Hydration is important for blood flow and circulation.

 Potassium combats water retention, so fill up on potassium-rich foods like almonds, lentils, potatoes, green leafy vegetables and fatty fish like tuna or salmon.
 Fiber is also an essential nutrient for preventing constipation, which can cause pressure on the veins.
 Some examples of fiber-rich foods to include in your diet are whole grains, nuts and lentils, and flaxseed.